 • Vitamins

-Yet not all dietary supplements are safe.
+However, not all nutritional supplements are safe.
 Some manufacturers use filler substances and even harmful drugs to make their dietary supplements.
-Supplements can also interfere with chemotherapy and radiation treatments.
+Supplements can also interfere with chemotherapy and radiation treatments and interact with other medications.

 4. Meditation

-Meditation allows patients to calm their mind, which in turn can relax their body.
-The charity organization Cancer Research UK found that meditation can ease many cancer symptoms.
+Meditation allows patients to calm their minds, which in turn can relax their bodies.
+It can help ease cancer symptoms, according to Cancer Research UK.

 • High blood pressure